THE TALE OF THE METALHEAD WHO WENT OVERLAND

 If i kept going to New Zealand every year then i wouldn't have achieved anything in travel.
 So i went to North America, Asia, Europe and Africa to do the things not everyone get a chance to do.

 I am very proud to be a citizen of the United Kingdom of Great Britain and Northern Ireland.
 I took the oath of allegiance 21st March 2011 when my British Passport arrived from the Wellington High Commission.
 I waited 25 to become a citizen of my Fathers homeland and after finding my British family I am so happy to be a Pom.
-I will never want to call myself Australian because Australia sucks!
+I will never want to call myself Australian because I don't like that cuntry.

 My British passport helps me get into the European Union with ease.
 I have even had VIP service in Singapore just for having that Maroon booklet.
 If your parents were born in a nation of the European Union (or even Switzerland, Norway and Iceland) Then you may be able to get a passport to the European Union.